24 Good Reasons for Leaving a Job + How to Explain Them

 Whether you like your role or not, a shift in company strategy or ruthless budget cuts can leave you stranded without a job or in a new role that you never asked for.

 The good news is that this makes the dreaded “Why are you leaving your job?” question almost bearable.
-Underscore how much you appreciated the things you’ve learned at your last company and move on to the future.
+Highlight a few specific skills or experiences you gained at your last company—for example, managing a team or owning a key project—and then shift the conversation to how you’ll apply them in your next role.

 Laid off/Let go